General Questions

 Ideally, we wouldn't ever even need to say grass-finished.
 But some brands label their beef grass-fed while still feeding some amount of grain to fatten up their cows.
 Grass-finished is just a way of emphasizing that we never, ever feed any grain to our cows.

-Questions about Poultry
+Questions About Poultry

 All the poultry we sell comes from our friends at Wrong Direction Farm in nearby Canajoharie.
 They do an incredible job.
 Their chickens are moved to fresh grass daily, and all the feed they eat is certified organic.